-Approximately half of Lincoln UTC's students specialise in engineering, either on the extended BTEC or the new T Level qualification.
-Students on these pathways achieved exceptionally well (actually better than 2022) with 100% pass rate and 56% achieving distinction grades.
-A high proportion of the engineering students go on to well-paid apprenticeships but, for those who had applied for university places, every single student was accepted by their first-choice university.
+Approximately half of Lincoln UTC's key stage 5 students specialise in engineering, either on the extended BTEC or the new T-Level qualification.
+Students on these pathways achieved exceptionally well yet again.
+100% of BTEC students passed, with 29% of students not dropping below distinction grades.